andrew-irods/How-To/Eclipse-attach-to-irodsServer.md

 ### Important Note ###

 The linux system we mostly use for development (Ubuntu, currently it is mostly version 16.04) is installed with a restricted ability for **ptrace** to attach a debugger to a running process.
 The security module is called **Yama**, and by default it runs in mode "1", which is a restrictive ability.
 This configuration will allow your debugger to start, run, or attach to **your** executable (running as a regular process with your linux user-id).
 In order to attach a debugger to a running server process (see documentation links below), this mode has to be changed to "0" in most cases.
-This is a run-time configuration set by modifying a file under **/proc**.
+This is a run-time kernel configuration parameter set by using **sysctl** as shown below (or by modifying a file under **/proc**).
 To get the current value of this kernel parameter, do this:

 ~~~
 $ sudo sysctl kernel.yama.ptrace_scope